Traveling waves and homogeneous fragmentation: Exact asymptotics and uniqueness

-Then using the fact that $g$ is increasing and $ -\log |\Pi_i(\ell^{(p,z)})| -c_{p}\ell^{(p,z)}_i>z$ we have
+Then, using the fact that $g$ is increasing and $ -{\log}|\Pi_i(\ell ^{(p,z)})| -c_{p}\ell^{(p,z)}_i\ge z$, we have

-As $g$ is additively slowly varying, we may appeal to the classical representation of slowly varying functions (cf. VIII.
-9 of Feller \cite{feller}) to deduce that for all $\epsilon_1, \epsilon_2 >0$ there exists a $z_0>0$ such that for all $u>0$
+As $g$ is additively slowly varying, we may appeal to the classical representation of slowly varying functions (cf. Feller \cite{feller}, VIII.9) to deduce that for all $\epsilon_1, \epsilon_2 >0$ there exists a $z_0>0$ such that for all $u>0$